PlanktoScope/forklift/docs/specs/00-package.md

 - For the `http` source type, the source path is ignored.

 - For the `http-archive` source type, the source path is interpreted as being relative to the root of the archive.
+If the source path is "." or "/", all files in the archive will be exported.

 - For the `oci-image` source type, the source path is interpreted as being relative to the root of the container image's filesystem.
+If the source path is "." or "/", all files in the container image will be exported.

 - Example: